 These types of mouthguards are readily available for purchase at affordable prices.
 However, it is not recommended by a dentist.
 This type of mouthguard is designed as disposable and is made non-custom fit.
 It does not offer the required protection for back teeth.
-It is available in sizes ranging between small, medium and large.
+It is available in sizes ranging from small, medium, and large.
 It is not safe to use for those having protruding teeth.
 It can also affect a person’s ability to speak.
 It is also not safe to wear for those playing contact sports.

 This type of mouthguard is available at stores selling sporting goods.
 The mouthguards have to be boiled first.
 Once it softens, you will have to bite on it.
 It helps the mouthguard adapt to the shape and contour of your mouth.
-Thus it provides users with a better and accurate bite.
-It also prevents the user from further damages that may be caused by an irregular bite.
+Thus it provides users with a better and more accurate bite.
+It also prevents the user from further damage that may be caused by an irregular bite.
 The price for boil-and-bite mouthguards may vary depending on their brand and quality.

-Custom mouthguards are the most preferred type of mouthguards by the dentist.
-It is because it gives maximum protection for the teeth.
+Custom mouthguards are the most preferred type of mouthguard by the dentist.
+It is because it gives maximum protection to the teeth.
 It also provides the perfect fit for the person using it.
 For example, the dentist may ask you to bite into a putty-like substance to take the impressions of the teeth.
 It will be then sent to a professional dental technician for coming up with a plaster cast based on which the professional technician will build the custom mouthguard.
 However, it is expensive compared to other types of mouthguards.